A Bible Study by Jack Kelley

 You will be made rich in every way so that you can be generous on every occasion, and through us your generosity will result in thanksgiving to God.
 (2 Cor.
 9:11)

-Most people worry that they’ll never be able to afford giving even 10% to the Lord.
+Most people worry that they’ll never be able to afford to give even 10% to the Lord.
 But people who follow this strategy in good faith eventually find themselves giving 30-40% and still have more than enough for themselves.
 If you work for a salary, it’s hard to imagine how this could work.
 But remember all money comes from the Lord, regardless of who signs your paycheck, and He has an unlimited amount.
 Show him you can be a good steward with what He’s giving you now and you’ll get an increase, because He promised that those who are faithful with a little will be given more.
 But for those who are not, even the little they have will be taken away from them.
 The evidence is all around us.

 The first half of 2 Cor.
 9:11 is so exciting to us that we forget the second half.
 Yes, we can be made rich in every way, but it’s so we can be generous on every occasion.
 And that’s prosperity gospel’s second fatal flaw.
 Wealth is not a gift to be wasted on indulgences for our personal benefit, it’s a trust to be administered for the benefit of others.
 Spending money we don’t have on things we don’t need is neither an expression of gratitude nor a demonstration of generosity.
 On the contrary, it’s evidence that if the Lord gave us more money, we’d just become greedier.

 Because of the LORD’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.
 (Lamentations 3:22-23)